maratsh/portfolio-vuepress/portfolio/journal/cms-and-auto-deployment-for-vuepress.md

 Well, not much to do here really, this theme is pre-configured and works out of the box with Forestry.
 Create an account at [Forestry](https://forestry.io "Forestry") and import your repository.

 That's it, that's all.
-Enjoy your new site!
+Enjoy your new site!rr